 2026 FIFA World Cup: US Eases Visa Restrictions on 5 African Countries, Waives $15,000 Bond for Fans

-• The US has eased visa restrictions for fans from five African countries ahead of the upcoming 2026 FIFA World Cup
+- The United States has eased visa restrictions for fans from five African countries ahead of the upcoming 2026 FIFA World Cup

-• Despite the waiver, Ivory Coast and Senegal supporters may still face immigration barriers due to other immigration restrictions
+- Despite the waiver, Ivory Coast and Senegal supporters may still face immigration barriers due to other restrictions by the US

-Supporters from five African countries have received major relief after the US government, under President Donald Trump, eased some visa restrictions ahead of the 2026 World Cup.
+Supporters from five African countries have received major relief after the United States government, under President Donald Trump, eased some visa restrictions ahead of the 2026 World Cup.

 Source: Getty Images

-The US government recently announced that it has suspended a requirement that would have required visitors from five African countries to pay a bond of up to $15,000 to enter the United States for the upcoming FIFA World Cup tournament in June 2026.
+The US government recently announced that it has suspended a requirement that would have required visitors from five African countries to pay a bond of up to $15,000 to attend the 2026 FIFA World Cup tournament in June.

-The new waiver applies only to fans who purchased valid World Cup tickets and registered through FIFA’s visa facilitation system by April 15, 2026.
+The new waiver applies only to fans who purchased valid tickets for the edition being co-hosted in North America and registered through FIFA’s visa facilitation system by April 15, 2026.

 Read also